 If you could give someone one reason to try Gyrokinesis, what would it be?

-I’m teaching a class!
-What more reason do you need?
-Ok, but seriously, it’s a chance to help your body feel its best by creating more space with a focus on decompression and lengthening throughout.
+It’s a chance to help your body feel its best by creating more space with a focus on decompression and lengthening throughout.
 You’ll forge new pathways for your body to move with ease and freedom, which in turn allows you to continue to do the things you love to do without restriction.

 Tell us something about the poses you chose to highlight in the photos we’re seeing here.